fabvalaaah/damerau-levenshtein-js/README.md

 ```

 ### Tests
-Run `npm test` from the module local directory to execute the embedded tests
+Run `npm test` from the local module directory to execute the embedded tests
 campaign.

-A call to the "distance" or "distanceProm" functions located in "app.js" returns
-an integer that represents the calculated distance between the 2 strings passed
-as parameters.
-If 0 is returned, the strings are identical.
-The higher the
-score, the less similar the strings are. -1 means that a problem occurred
-because of a null or undefined parameter.
-The "minDistanceProm" function returns
-the minimum distance between a string and a list of strings passed as
-parameters.
-The returned integer values have the same meanings as for "distance"
-and "distanceProm".

 DONATION:
 As I share these sources for commercial use too, maybe you could consider